Charlie George: Derby County

 George played his first game for Derby County in the Charity Shield of 1975 which they won by a 2-0 margin over West Ham.
 He spent three and a half years at Derby, where he memorably scored a hat-trick against Real Madrid in a European Cup first leg of October 1975.
 Derby eventually lost the cup tie by a margin of 6–5 on aggregate in all.
 He later scored a hat-trick for Derby against Finn Harps in the first leg of a UEFA Cup tie in September 1976.
 Derby eventually altogether scored 12 goals in this match of European competition, becoming the first British club to ever do so.
-He also had a loan spell at St George's Budapest in Australia from Derby.
+In June and July 1977 He also had a loan spell at St George Budapest in Australia where he played six matches in the first edition of the National Soccer League.
 George, whose exploits with the Rams earned him the chant, "Charlie, Charlie, the King of Derby", remains a legendary and beloved figure among many of the fans of Derby County.